lukasb27/FinalYearProject/README.md

   Google Maps Integration program is ran at 16:00 every day, checks commute home and will text the user if their commute is delayed by 'X' amount.
 Will advise on the route that is causing issues.
+Just need to tidy up code and add functions.

   Sample text:
     'Your quickest route home is delayed by 'X' minutes.
 Due to traffic on the A46 in Coventry.
 I'd suggest